The Library offers a variety of basic and customized instruction classes that help

 This information literacy orientation introduces students to basic library research

-strategies.
-The presentation demonstrates how to use the Library's catalog and the
+and evaluating sources, and demonstrates how to use the Library's OneSearch database

-periodical indexes to find information.
-During the hands-on experience the librarian
+to find information.
+During the hands-on experience the librarian helps students use

 is also available to help reinforce information literacy skills.